MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 | usb    | float  | 4              | Value for upper sideband                  |
 +--------+--------+----------------+-------------------------------------------+

-The phasecal and errorate numbers are as used by fourfit after extraction from the type-3 files, and interpretation in terms of the fourfit input parameters.
+The phasecal and error rate numbers are as used by fourfit after extraction from the type-3 files, and interpretation in terms of the fourfit input parameters.
 Error rates are by channel, translated from track error rates by arithmetic average of all contributing tracks.

 **type_208**

-Type 208 (solution parameter) record format.
+The ``type_208`` is the  fringe solution parameter record format.
 See :hops:`type_208` for more information.

 +---------------------+-------------+----------------+--------------------------------------------------------------+
 | Field Name          | Data Type   | Size (bytes)   | Description                                                  |